-II.
+III.
 Use of Legal Counsel

-The PKD Foundation will seek the advice of legal counsel in matters relating to acceptance of gifts, when appropriate.
+The Foundation will seek the advice of legal counsel in matters relating to acceptance of gifts, when appropriate.
 Review by counsel is recommended for the following:

-- Closely-held stock transfers that are subject to restrictions or buy-sell agreements. - Documents naming PKD Foundation as Trustee. - Gifts involving contracts, such as bargain sales or other documents requiring the PKD Foundation to assume an obligation. - Transactions with potential conflict of interest that may invoke IRS sanctions. - Other instances in which use of counsel is deemed appropriate by the Gift Acceptance Committee.
+- Closely-held stock transfers that are subject to restrictions or buy-sell agreements. - Documents naming the Foundation as Trustee. - Gifts of real estate. - Gifts involving contracts, such as bargain sales or other documents requiring the PKD Foundation to assume an obligation. - Transactions with potential conflict of interest that may invoke IRS sanctions. - Other instances in which use of counsel is deemed appropriate by the Gift Acceptance Panel.